 How much does an online counseling degree cost?

-For the 2020-2021 academic year, the average cost of an online undergraduate counseling degree was $25,910, whereas graduate programs averaged $19,749.
+The average annual cost of college tuition is $14,688 for undergraduate programs and $20,513 for graduate programs.
 It’s important to be mindful of these figures since most states require candidates to have a master’s degree for licensure.
+Beyond tuition, you’ll want to consider additional costs like books, technology fees, and residency or internship expenses.

-How long does it take to earn an online Counseling degree?
+How long does it take to earn an online counseling degree?

 A typical bachelor’s degree in counseling takes four years for full-time students.
 In contrast, a master’s program generally requires an additional two to three years post-undergrad.
 Completion times can differ between online and traditional on-campus formats due to the inherent flexibility of most virtual learning environments.